-- Identifying and testing journal entries and the overall accounting records, in particular those that were significant and unusual. - Reviewing the financial statement disclosures and determining whether accounting policies have been appropriately applied. - Assessing the extent of compliance, or lack of, with the relevant laws and regulations. - Assessing the validity of the classification of income, expenditure, assets and liabilities between unrestricted and restricted funds. - Documenting and verifying all significant related party transactions. - Obtaining confirmations of material bank balances. - Reviewing documentation such as the charity board minutes for discussions of irregularities including fraud.
+- Identifying and testing journal entries and the overall accounting records, in particular those that were significant and unusual. - Reviewing the financial statement disclosures and determining whether accounting policies have been appropriately applied. - Assessing the extent of compliance, or lack of, with the relevant laws and regulations. - Testing key revenue lines, in particular cut-off, for evidence of management bias. - Assessing the validity of the classification of income, expenditure, assets and liabilities between unrestricted and restricted funds. - Documenting and verifying all significant related party transactions. - Obtaining confirmations of material bank balances. - Reviewing documentation such as the charity board minutes for discussions of irregularities including fraud.